Best places to live in Portugal for US expats (2026): cities, costs, taxes

 Visas for Portugal (Americans): D7 vs D8 + residency basics

 When moving to Portugal from the US, it is important to know which visas are available for Americans.
-The D7 Visa Portugal is designed for retirees or those with stable passive income, while the D8 Digital Nomad Visa Portugal is aimed more at remote workers and freelancers.
+The D7 Visa Portugal is designed for retirees or those with stable passive income, while the D8 Digital Nomad Visa Portugal is aimed at remote workers and freelancers.

-Both visas offer temporary residency – typically one year to start – and are renewable for up to five years, after which you can become eligible for permanent residency if all requirements are met.
-Each visa has its own income and documentation requirements, so it is a good idea to check the latest information or talk to a professional before you apply.
+Both visas lead to temporary residency – typically a two-year residence permit to start – renewable for a further three years, after which you can become eligible for permanent residency if all requirements are met.

-D7 Visa Portugal Passive income & retirement Proof of regular passive income, accommodation Insufficient recurring income evidence
+D7 Visa Portugal Passive income and retirement €920/month – €11,040/year Proof of regular passive income, accommodation, health insurance Insufficient recurring income evidence

-D8 Digital Nomad Visa Portugal Remote workers & freelancers Contracts/invoices, bank income records, accommodation Lack of consistent foreign-sourced income
+D8 Digital Nomad Visa Portugal Remote workers and freelancers €3,680/month – 4× minimum wage Contracts or invoices, bank income records, accommodation Lack of consistent foreign-sourced income

 Quick overview of the process: